Dune: Star

-Radially symmetrical, star dunes are pyramidal sand mounds with slipfaces on three or more arms that radiate from the high center of the mound.
+Star dunes are pyramidal sand mounds with slipfaces on three or more arms that radiate from the high center of the mound.
 They tend to accumulate in areas with multidirectional wind regimes.
 Star dunes grow upward rather than laterally.
 They dominate the Grand Erg Oriental of the Sahara.
 In other deserts, they occur around the margins of the sand seas, particularly near topographic barriers.
 In the southeast Badain Jaran Desert of China, the star dunes are up to 500 metres tall and may be the tallest dunes on Earth.

 Dome

 Oval or circular mounds that generally lack a slipface.
 Dome dunes are rare and occur at the far upwind margins of sand seas.

 Lunettes

 Fixed crescentic dunes that form on the leeward margins of playas and river valleys in arid and semiarid regions in response to the direction (s) of prevailing winds, are known as lunettes, source-bordering dunes, bourrelets and clay dunes.
 They may be composed of clay, silt, sand, or gypsum, eroded from the basin floor or shore, transported up the concave side of the dune, and deposited on the convex side.
 Examples in Australia are up to 6.5 km long, 1 km wide, and up to 50 metres high.
 They also occur in southern and West Africa, and in parts of the western United States, especially Texas.